Softcorp-Industries/hobo_hub/src/blog/sallysblogs/2022-01-24-mission-scs.md

 visit: Visit Sally
 montra: Hello, Sweetie
 hubLink: /sallysBlog
-hubDescription: I got ya Babe!!!
+hubDescription: Are you looking for something to keep you warm, I got ya Babe!!!
+I know a few people that can help you out.
+Do you need any furniture or a ride somewhere Honey?
 snippeticon: /assets/icons/icons8-wing-chair-48.png
 description: I hope to be as helpful as possible connecting people to the right resources.
 ---